eustomaqua/eustomaqua.github.io/hexo-next/source/_posts/degree/2022-02-19-Annual-Playlist.md

 https://music.163.com/#/song?id=1450971635
 https://y.qq.com/n/ryqq/songDetail/003T7IFm1aX7Nn

+Seems you've been changing lately
+I can feel the distance in your touch
+There's two people in this hallway
+But there's only one of us
+That's tryna keep this fire going
+Should I just give up?
+I sense trouble on the horizon
+I'm afraid our time is up

 The clouds are rolling in, I feel you drifting away And though my intuition tells me that it's too late That in these conditions, tryna bring back the flame is like